rob-myers/rob-myers.github.io/articles/objective.md

   ]"
 ></div>

-__TODO__ 2 more screenshots above: 125 floors, the upper pyramid
+__TODO__ 1 more screenshot: the upper pyramid 🚧

-What kind of game is it?
-> A top-down adventure game.

-Web development?
+What's this about **web development**?
-> This game is made using everyday web development techniques.
+> This particular video game is made using everyday web development techniques.
-> Then we exclude WebGL, physics engines, walk-cycles etc.
+> In particular, we won't be using WebGL, physics engines, walk-cycles etc.

-Rich Game AI?
+What's this about **Game AI**?
 > The world is awash with beautifully-crafted games which are ultimately shallow.
-> Failing the former we can strive to overcome the latter.
+> Failing the former we can strive to overcome the latter i.e. produce richer Game AI than is commonly experienced.

 > We'll avoid _clunky behaviour editors_ and _rigid task-based programming patterns_.
 > Instead we'll build Game AI **interactively** using a browser-based terminal.
 Try copy-pasting the following script below: